phylumjs/webpack-node/README.md

 	await t.use(node);
 });
 ```
-*Note that the electron task assumes, that the main bundle has already been compiled.*
+*Note that the node task assumes, that the main bundle has already been compiled.*

 ## Hot Module Replacement
 ```ts